-Caller ID is a widely used phone system feature that identifies an incoming caller by a name and phone number.
+Caller ID is a widely used phone system feature that identifies an incoming caller by name and phone number.
 The feature isn't perfect, and it can sometimes misrepresent a caller's identity.
 But for the most part, caller ID is a valuable piece of information.
-It's offered with just about every commercial phone provider, including landline, VoIP, and mobile phone services.
+It's offered by just about every commercial phone provider, including landline, VoIP, and mobile phone services.

 However, unlike local number portability (LNP), caller ID is not regulated by a governing body such as the Federal Communications Commission (FCC).
 Rather, the service is essentially a patched-together network of decentralized databases that frequently operate with outdated information.

 If your business does not have caller ID set up, it's a good idea to talk to your phone company.
 Oftentimes, it's one of the first pieces of information you present to a potential customer, partner, or affiliate.
 Inaccurate or missing caller ID information can preclude people from answering your calls.
 You're missing out even if you lose just one customer due to something so simple.

 To help you navigate some common issues related to caller ID, we put together some of the most frequently asked questions and answers on the subject.

 Caller ID provides the name and number of a calling party, if available.
 Technically, Caller ID only supplies the phone number of the calling party, but the term has become synonymous with the caller name ID.
 The name of the calling party is actually provided by a caller name delivery service known as CNAM.

 How Does Caller ID Work?